Home

 Exercise 4

-cool guitar exercise for alternate picking
+Melodic guitar exercise - alternate picking

 Figure 5